benlau/quickflux/README.md

 Similar to once() function, it will register a callback to be executed once only.
-But its registration is deferred until the previous callback triggered. then() is a chain able function, users may place as many as possible as they like.
+But its registration is deferred until the previous callback triggered. then() is a chainable function, users may place as many as possible as they like.

 **AppScript.on(type,callback)**